 I was really impressed with your career experience and thought you'd be a great match for this job", etc.

-Presumably, no reading of career experience has been done by the agent and the only matching which happened was done by LinkedIn’s search tools.
-If the agent had done any of this, they’d also have seen that the job they’ve suggested is unworkable for the candidate.
+Presumably, no reading of career experience has been done by the agent and the only matching which happened was done by LinkedIn's search tools.
+If the agent had done any of this, they'd also have seen that the job they've suggested is unworkable for the candidate.
+They've spent barely a few seconds per candidate.
+How much of my time do they deserve in return?

 So recruitment agents let the candidates do the filtering of which jobs are relevant.
 This scattergun approach makes work for candidates.
 Often a lot of work.
 It's not a single recruitment agent doing this, but hundreds.
 So perhaps they can understand us getting fed up with it.